SIGN UP TO OUR FREE MELBOURNE-BASED COMMUNITY RECYCLING PROGRAM FOR CIGARETTE BUTTS

 Step 3 - Place the butts into the provided snap lock compostable bags.

-Step 4 - Place the snap lock bag in the provided 30 litre black CigCycle bin.
+Step 4 - Place the snap lock bag in the provided CigCycle bin.

-Step 5 - Your friendly CigCycle contact will come by regularly to clean and empty the bin, as well as collect valuable data and provide additional bags if needed.
-If your bin is more than half full, feel free to scan the QR Code, or simply call us to arrange a quicker pick-up.
+Step 5 - When your bin is nearly full, you can email, or call us.
+Your friendly CigCycle contact will come by to empty and service the bin, as well as collect valuable data and provide additional bags if needed.

-Step 6 - Your butts are picked up and transported to our partner, Fungi Solutions.
-At the Fungi Solutions warehouse, the butts are weighed and tubbed.
+Step 6 - Your butts are picked up and transported to our research partners.
+A this stage, this includes RMIT, James Cook University and Fungi Solutions.

-Step 8 - The plastic butts are hydrated and then introduced to the mycelium cultures in moulds.
+Step 7 - The cigarette butts are used by our research partners in various research projects.
+So far, this has included mycelium remediation, biochar, asphalt aggregate and 3D printing.
 Further research is then carried out to measure the properties of the by-product.

 Note: If the by-product is not suitable to use as a composite material for any recycled content programs, then it may be used for further research.
 Any excess butts may be landfilled.
 Whilst this is not a perfect solution, it will be a less toxic waste stream and exist for a shorter time in landfill than if it were not remediated.